 COMPETENCY DOESN’T HAVE A COLOUR OR GENDER

-The Diversity Pledge aims to break barriers for young people from BAME backgrounds in starting sustainable careers, in particular within the transport sector.
+The Diversity Pledge aims to break barriers for young people from BAME backgrounds in starting sustainable careers.
 Transforming outreach, recruitment and progression practices will not only help organisations to build a more diverse employee base but also create sustainable business benefits.

 Employers who take the Diversity Pledge are committed to three core principles: